1946 UK & Ireland Greyhound Racing Year: Summary

 The greyhound racing industry experienced an extraordinary year in 1946, with all previous records in terms of attendances and totalisator turnover being broken.
 The year would be the pinnacle in the history of the sport and would never be matched again.
 Attendances were estimated to be around 75 million based on an annual totalisator turnover of £196,431,430.
-The figure equates to £8 billion today (2018), using a historic inflation calculator, which indicates the significance of the industry at the time.
 Trading on greyhound racing shares at the stock exchange were centre stage business.

 The leading greyhound company, the Greyhound Racing Association (GRA) recorded record attendances and profits at all of their tracks.
 The largest tote turnover was at White City and reached £17,576,190.